netgen/local-development-setup/dnsmasq/README.md

 sudo brew services start dnsmasq
 ```

+**Step 5**: Add `127.0.0.1` as a DNS server to your network connections

+Open Network configuration in System Preferences, click Advanced on your network
+connection, select DNS tab and add `127.0.0.1` as a DNS server.

+Repeat this with all network connections you are using to connect to the
+Internet, skipping VPN connections.

-**Step 5**: Test resolving by pinging a bogus domain on your custom top-level
+**Step 6**: Test resolving by pinging a bogus domain on your custom top-level
 domain:

 ```bash
 ping asdfghjkl.sf
 ```

-You should get a response from 127.0.0.1:
+You should get a response from `127.0.0.1`:

 ```bash
 PING asdfghjkl.sf (127.0.0.1): 56 data bytes